 What is Bad Breath?

 Bad breath, also known as halitosis, is an embarrassing condition that causes a foul smell from the mouth.
 Bad breath can affect your professional and personal life by making you not want to talk to people or have them be near you.
 It can also cause bad impressions of yourself in the eyes of others.
 Bad breath is usually caused by poor oral hygiene.
 However, many people still have bad breath despite maintaining good oral hygiene, which can indicate a more serious condition.
-Possible causes of halitosis with good oral hygiene can range from oral problems such as gum disease to medical conditions such as diabetes.
+Possible causes of halitosis with good oral hygiene can range from oral problems such as diseases of teeth & gums to medical conditions such as diabetes.

 Possible Causes: Do You Still Have Bad Breath Despite Good Oral Hygiene?

 If maintaining good oral hygiene isn’t enough, and you still have bad breath, it could be the time to ask yourself what the underlying causes are.
 There are many possible causes for bad breath, which can range from gum disease to diabetes.
 We will categorize the causes into oral, systemic, and lifestyle.